Enquire About This Tour Code BXPA1 Southern Cross

 For information on the Lares Trek, click here.

-Optional Excursions: Inca Trail trek or Lares Valley trek – US$759 • Train to Machu Picchu overnight excursion – US$379 (these activities must be booked in advance in the currency of your booking)
+Optional Excursions: Inca Trail trek or Lares Valley trek • Train to Machu Picchu overnight excursion – US$379 (these activities must be booked in advance, please check prices with a member of our team)

 Day 16 to 16 - Cuzco